Berkshire County in western Massachusetts draws travelers from around the world with its many varied attractions:

 Mark Morris Dance Group @ Jacob’s Pillow

 Rubiner’s Cheesemongers in Great Barrington has rare, special cheeses (some at Upper East Side of Manhattan prices), a small restaurant with yummy food, and Blue Marble Ice Cream from Brooklyn purveyor Jennie Dundas, who with her partner runs Blue Marble Dreams in Rwanda and Haiti.
 The landmark Red Lion Inn in Stockbridge continues to attract tourists from around the world, and the Fitzpatrick family contributes generously to the economy of the Berkshires.
 There are great places, including Nejaime’s Wine Cellars in Lenox, to buy picnic fare and wine.
 There are many luxurious hotels, with Blantyre in Lenox part of the Relais & Châteaux Group, Wheatleigh, and Cranwell, as well as Canyon Ranch for those seeking an outstanding spa experience.
 Several stunning historic houses dot the landscape, including The Mount, Edith Wharton’s house in Lenox, Naumkeag, Chesterwood, and the Herman Melville House.
-There are many restaurant options from casual to chic to elegant, including Baba Louie in Great Barrington and Pittsfield for scrumptious pizza and salads, Bistro Zinc in Lenox, sister restaurants Alta and Church Street Cafe in Lenox run by the cordial Aurelian Telle, Nudel in Lenox,* Chez Nous, Salmon Run, and Bombay in Lee, Bizen in Great Barrington for superb sushi and sashimi (frequented by many Boston Symphony Orchestra players), and Rouge in West Stockbridge.
+There are many restaurant options from casual to chic to elegant, including Baba Louie in Great Barrington for scrumptious pizza and salads, Bistro Zinc in Lenox, Alta in Lenox run by the cordial Aurelian Telle, Nudel in Lenox,* Chez Nous (with a delightful porch and offer of half-portions), Salmon Run, and Mint for Indian food in Lee, Bizen in Great Barrington for superb sushi and sashimi (frequented by many Boston Symphony Orchestra players), and Rouge in West Stockbridge.
 Hops & Vines in Williamstown is a rustic gem with delicious food and a wide array of beers.
 Mary’s Carrot Cake opposite Barrington Stage in Pittsfield is a must for homemade carrot cake lovers (she has added homemade sour cream coffee cake); Mary provides free coffee with her confections.
-Jacob’s Pillow added two excellent dining options during summer 2016 run by local restaurateurs: No. 6 Depot Café) (HQ West Stockbridge) for casual fare and Haven at the Pillow (HQ Lenox) in the charming tent for more formal dining.
+Jacob’s Pillow added two excellent dining options–one formal and one casual–during summer 2018 run by the incomparable Old Inn on the Green, with its beautiful inn and restaurant in New Marlborough and its satellite Southbridge Country Store for more casual fare.